najlaathirah/Road-Accident-Analysis/README.md

 # Road Accident Analysis | Power BI
 🔗 [Interactive dashboard can be accessed here](https://www.novypro.com/project/road-accident-analysis-74)

 This project presents an analysis of raw data from Data Tutorials (YouTube) aimed at providing insights into road accidents in 2021 and 2022 to support efforts in improving road safety.
-Power BI was employed to:
+MS SQL Server was employed for data validation and Power BI was employed to:

 - Clean and process the data (307,975 rows, 21 columns)
 - Develop a star schema data model